 What you need to know

-- These regulations apply to any Texas Tech personnel (faculty, staff, or student) packaging or presenting regulated chemical or biological materials for shipment.
+- These regulations apply to any Texas Tech personnel (faculty, staff, or student) conducting University business that involves packaging or presenting chemical, biological, or other DOT-regulated materials (i.e., lithium batteries) for shipment.

-- These regulatory bodies require that individuals shipping these materials receive training pertinent to the nature of their involvement in the transportation of these materials.
+- These regulatory bodies require that individuals handling, transporting, or offering materials for transport receive training pertinent to the nature of their involvement in the transportation of the materials.
 Refresher training is required every two years.
 There are civil penalties for training violations [49CFR171.1(g)].

 - Shippers are required to purchase their own packaging.
 If packaging is reused, it must meet the requirements for the materials as outlined in the applicable regulations.

-- Texas Tech personnel are required to notify EHS of all shipments of chemical and/or
+- Texas Tech personnel are required to notify EHS of all shipments of chemical, biological, or other DOT-regulated materials at least two business days prior to shipping a package.
+Prior notification allows:

-- EHS will determine if you shipment is subject to DOT and IATA regulations.
+- EHS to determine if you shipment is subject to DOT and/or IATA regulations.

-- EHS can evaluate if you shipment is subject to export control, MTA, or permitting by other agencies (USDA, CDC, USFW, etc.).
-EHS can also advice on other documentation such as customs invoices and certification/ declaration letters.
+- EHS to evaluate if your shipment is subject to export control, MTA, or permitting by other agencies (USDA, CDC, USFW, etc.).

-- If you are shipping a regulated material,
+And, if you are shipping a regulated material, advanced notice allows:

-- EHS can help you identify the requirements pertinent to your shipment in regard to labeling, packaging, and documentation.
+- EHS to help you identify the requirements pertinent to your shipment in regard to labeling, packaging, and documentation.

-- EHS can facilitate training, when required, for your shipment.
+- EHS to facilitate training, when required, for your shipment.

-- EHS can point you in the direction of packaging suppliers if you need to order packaging.
+- EHS to point you in the direction of packaging suppliers if you need to order packaging and/or labels for your shipment.

 Permits and Documentation